aimeos/aimeos-docs/src/frontend/jsonapi/catalog.md

     });
     ```

-By default, the found products all use "default" as category list type.
+By default, all the found products use "default" as the category list type.
 You can change the list type searched for by adding the *f_listtype* parameter to e.g. **promotion** to get promotional products:

 === "CURL"
     ```bash